LLM Settings Explained: Temperature, Top-P, and Max Tokens

 Different generative AI models have different strengths.
 Some are fast, some handle bigger prompts, and some follow rules better.
 For beginner work, you can treat model choice like choosing a car class: a small city car for quick trips, a family car for comfort and storage, or a van for big cargo.

 The context window is the space the model uses to read your prompt and its own answer.
-If your prompt fills most of that space, there is little room left for the reply.
-Keep prompts short and focused so the answer has room to breathe, just like we learned with the context window diagrams in Lesson 1.
-This one habit makes outputs cleaner right away.
+As we covered in the first lesson on how LLMs work, if your prompt fills most of that space, there is little room left for the reply.
+This one habit - keeping prompts short and focused - makes outputs cleaner right away.

 Practical tips: